stormboy/whims/README.md

 Security: subscribe and publish to only those topics that are allowed to the client.

+Storage: for editing and storing widgets for devices of interest.

 Web interface to
 <ul>
  <li>navigate categories and "things"</li>